 Open banking pros & cons: opportunities and challenges

-Open banking benefits for businesses
+Advantages of open banking for businesses

-More competition, less barriers to entry
+More competition, fewer barriers to entry

 With the introduction of open banking, new players have access to the same data as big banks, allowing them to innovate and create new, more affordable alternatives to traditional financial services.
-Open banking has democratized the space, tearing down barriers to entry.
+Open banking has democratised the space, tearing down barriers to entry.

 Banks will have to improve their offerings

-Banks are seeing the fintech evolution happening right in front of them and they are embracing change by adopting the new tech.
+Banks are seeing the fintech evolution happening right in front of them, and they are embracing change by adopting the new tech.

 Increased customer engagement, greater chance at success

-Open banking benefits for consumers
+Some benefits of open banking for consumers

 The bank is in their hands